narkisr-deprecated/swag/README.md

   ; will not work because swag expects a vector of args with metadata types [:as {{id :id} :params}]

-  ; however the folloing is compatible
+  ; however the following is compatible
   [^:int id]

   ; will also work